catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 list `here <https://wiki.openstack.org/wiki/SDKs>`_.

-As an additional security measure, the Catalyst Cloud APIs only accept requests from whitelisted IP addresses.
+As an additional security measure, the Sky TV APIs only accept requests from whitelisted IP addresses.
 If you have provided an IP address during sign up, you should be able to reach the APIs from that IP.
 Otherwise, you can `open a support request